 IV.
-Implementation of Material Threat Medical Countermeasure Priority Review User Fee
+Implementation of Rare Pediatric Disease Priority Review User Fee

-Under section 565A(c)(4)(A) of the FD&C Act, the priority review user fee is due upon submission of a human drug application for which the priority review voucher is used.
-Section 565A(c)(4)(B) of the FD&C Act specifies that the application will be considered incomplete if the priority review user fee and all other applicable user fees are not paid in accordance with FDA payment procedures.
-In addition, section 565A(c)(4)(C) specifies that FDA may not grant a waiver, exemption, reduction, or refund of any fees due and payable under this section of the FD&C Act.
+Under section 529(c)(4)(A) of the FD&C Act, the priority review user fee is due (i.e., the obligation to pay the fee is incurred) when a sponsor notifies FDA of its intent to use the voucher.
+Section 529(c)(4)(B) of the FD&C Act specifies that the application will be considered incomplete if the priority review user fee and all other applicable user fees are not paid in accordance